mattss/emacs.d/README.rst

-See the package documentation for each of the above for a synopsis on the all the key-bindings and utilties available.
+See the package documentation for each of the above for a synopsis on the all the key-bindings and utilities available.

 The easiest way to do so is to use the ``describe-package`` command, e.g::